Caregiver Expert & Author

-Do you have a message for patients and caregivers who might be struggling with a new diagnosis?
+Message for patients and caregivers who might be struggling with a new diagnosis

 A critical ingredient we need throughout our lives in all circumstances is hope.
 Hope can exist and persist even when a cure is not possible.
 You can attach hope to anything.

 A man who suffers from a neurological disorder and has been on the doorstep of severe health crises many times, said about hope: